House Party: Tonight's the Night: Critical response

 Nathaniel Stevens, of Digital Chumps, writes: "This movie isn't bad because of the content of the film.
 The first film by the same name was basically the same premise and was a huge hit back in 1990 (or at least it did very well for the type of budget it was shot on).
 Having said that, it's obvious that the formula works and has been done over and over again through many different movies.
 You lay down the main premise that there is going to be a huge party then you sprinkle it with plot points.
 Again, it's been done and has succeeded several times over.
 The main issue with House Party: Tonight's the Night is that all the plot points in the film are either shallow in terms of setup, or they just pop them in as time fillers.
 There's nothing particularly coherent about this film that screams 'solid'."

 Reboot

-SpringHill Entertainment developed a sixth House Party film that will serve as a reboot to the series, as opposed to another sequel.
+SpringHill Entertainment developed House Party a sixth House Party film that will serve as a reboot to the series, as opposed to another sequel.
 Originally set for a VOD release from HBO Max, it was further delayed due to Warner Bros.
-Discovery's corporate resturcturing, thus delaying it for a theatrical release in December 9, 2022, before delaying it to a Martin Luther King Jr. release on January 13, 2023.
+Discovery's corporate resturcturing, thus delaying it for a theatrical release on December 9, 2022, before delaying it to a Martin Luther King Jr. release on January 13, 2023.
 As with the previous films, it received negative reviews.